Quiz-Bowl-OSU-Capstone/Quiz-Bowl/README.md

 Runs the function app locally for testing.

 #### Other functions
-For full information, check out the [Azure Functions Core Tools Dev Reference](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?programming-language-javascript)
+For full information, check out the [Azure Functions Core Tools Dev Reference](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?programming-language-javascript).
+You can also contact Aura for help.